Antiz96/aps/README.md

 ## Periodic public reports

-A period run of `aps` (once per hour) is executed on my own infrastructure, searching for the patterns listed in the [patterns.txt file from this repo](https://gitlab.archlinux.org/antiz/aps/-/blob/main/patterns.txt) (feel free to open a merge requests to add patterns).
+A periodic run of `aps` (once per hour) is executed on my own infrastructure, searching for the patterns listed in the [patterns.txt file](https://gitlab.archlinux.org/antiz/aps/-/blob/main/patterns.txt) from this repo (feel free to open a merge requests to add patterns).

-Results are served at <https://aps.antiz.fr>.
+Scan results are served at <https://aps.antiz.fr>.